Galilee, Rhode Island: History

 The village received its name "[i]n 1902, the story goes, Thomas Mann a fisherman from Nova Scotia who had settled here, felt the village that had sprung up with its fishing shacks should be called Galilee, after the fishing village of biblical times.
 One day, an old timer sat on the docks repairing his nets when a stranger called out to him, "Where am I".
 The answer was "Galilee".
 "And what is that?" the stranger asked pointing to the other side of the channel.
 The old timer thought for a minute, nodded his head and replied, "must be Jerusalem".
 And so the name of Galilee and Jerusalem have been used since to denote a most picturesque part of Rhode Island."

 In the nineteenth-century the area had developed as a fishing village, and in the early twentieth century, the State dredged the breachway and constructed stone jetties.
 Later the Army Corps of Engineers constructed three mile long breakwaters to provide a safe harbor of refuge for ships traveling between New York and Boston if they encountered bad weather.

-Recently on Saturday, July 11, 2015 a mysterious explosion at Galilee's Salty Brine State Beach injured two people.
+On Saturday, July 11, 2015, a mysterious explosion at Galilee's Salty Brine State Beach injured two people.
 This explosion was suspected to be caused by a reaction between an abandoned copper cable located under the sand and an unusually large quantity of hydrogen in that location.
 Local residents described the sound as similar to the explosion of a grenade.
 One individual was thrown over 10 feet away by the blast, resulting in two fractured ribs among other lesser injuries.

 On Tuesday, March 14, 2017, a 100-foot tall wind turbine located in Galilee Rhode Island was toppled over by an intense winter storm.
 Strong winds snapped the turbines supporting metal structure in half.
 Along with the snow, strong winds, and toppled wind turbine, many of the households in Galilee suffered from a loss of power due to this storm.
 The turbine was reported to have toppled around 11:00 am.
 Shortly after, around noon, the town's loss of power followed.